Wait, Cortex 2? Where is the first one?

 Ho, well.
 A draft of Cortex 2’s plans were complete before the end of the C’Space.

 The old Cariacou motor used for the last decade finally retired this year, to be replaced by a Pro24-6g motor from Cesaroni.
-While both have similar specific impulses (meaning they give about the same amount of velocity to the rocket in the end), they have very different shapes : the Cariacou was short and large, while the Pro24 is almost twice as long and a lot thinner.
+While both have similar total impulses (meaning they give about the same amount of velocity to the rocket in the end – for the mathematically inclined, this is the integral of the thrust curve), they have very different shapes : the Cariacou was short and large, while the Pro24 is almost twice as long and a lot thinner.
 This, naturally, lead to a matching geometry of the rocket : thinner (from 72mm down to 60mm) and longer (from 80cm up to slightly above 1m).

 The global construction is similar : 3D-printed segments bolted to one another, whose height are limited by the Z axis capability of my Ultimaker2 (20cm).
 Cortex was sturdy but heavy, and PLA is stronger than I thought, so junctions will be smaller (1 set of 6 screws, instead of 2 sets of 4 screws).
 Since the rocket is longer, the numbers of segments jumps from 5 (ailerons-batteries-parachute-electronics-nosecone) to 7 (ailerons*2-parachute*2-electronics-nosecone*2).